MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01a-Azure_VM_Linux_Clustering.md

 1. Save the changes and close the editor.

-1. In the Cloud Shell pane, in the SSH session to az12001a-vm0, mount the new volumes by running:
+1. Mount the new volumes by running:

    ```cli
    mount -a
    ```

-1. In the Cloud Shell pane, in the SSH session to az12001a-vm0, verify that the mount was successful by running:
+1. Verify that the mount was successful by running:

    ```cli
    df -h
    ```

-1. Switch to the Cloud Shell Bash session to az12001a-vm1 and repeat all of the steps in this tasks to configure storage on **az12001a-vm1**.
+1. Switch to the Bastion session to az12001a-vm1 and repeat all of the steps in this tasks to configure storage on **az12001a-vm1**.

 ### Task 3: Enable cross-node password-less SSH access

-1. In the Cloud Shell pane, in the SSH session to az12001a-vm0, generate passphrase-less SSH key by running:
+1. Within the Bastion session to the **az12001a-vm0** Azure VM, generate passphrase-less SSH key by running:

    ```cli
    ssh-keygen -tdsa